kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/2cb0db7d-8dcb-41bb-b0d9-b2b10e8eb31b)

+### <h2 id="header-2_4_2">Propagation delay and transition time</h2>

 Based on these above values we are going to calculate the further values like propogation delay, current,slews etc.

-### <h2 id="header-2_4_2">Propagation delay and transition time</h2>
+ If we want to calculate the delay of anything we need to subtract the out_rise_thr from in_rise_thr.
+Here let's take typical value 50%, let's see on the particular waveform how does it work